stepan-srsen/PyNEAppLES/README.md

 ## Python Nuclear Ensemble Approach for Linear Electronic Spectroscopy (PyNEAppLES)

 ### About
 This repository contains several tools for electronic spectra simulations using the nuclear ensemble approach/method (NEA/NEM).
 Look into references [1] and [2] for the general description of the NEA.
-The calculation of error bars is described in ref.
-[2].
+The main program has options for the automatic setting of the broadening parameter (the bandwidth), decomposition of the spectrum into electronic states, calculation of error bars (see ref.
+[2]), etc.

 This repository also includes a program for so-called representative sampling (see ref.
-[3]) allowing to select a small number of geometries representing the initial state density by employing a fast exploratory method.
+[3]) allowing to select a small number of geometries representing the initial-state density by employing a fast exploratory ab initio method.
 Representative sampling can be used to speed up spectra simulations by reducing the number of expensive high-level calculations.

 ### Tools description